Institute-Web-Science-and-Technologies/WeSTthesis/README.md

 If the option `twoside` is activated, there are blank pages inserted after the cover page and its following statement(s).

-The following commands are used to format the cover sheet template.
+The following commands are used to format the cover page.
 They are used before `\begin{document}`.

     \title{thesis title}
     \author{author(s) name(s)}